arh-eu/anprcloud-cpp/README.md

 #### ExecutionTimeoutMs
 The maximal execution time of the request in milliseconds.
 #### ConnectionTimeoutMs
-The maximal connection time in millisecons.
+The maximal connecting time in milliseconds.

 ```cpp
 ANPRCloudService service = ANPRCloudService::builder()